BPZ equations for higher degenerate fields and nonperturbative Dyson-Schwinger equations: Introduction

 \section{Introduction}

-Ever since the groundbreaking work of Seiberg and Witten \cite{Seiberg:1994rs,Seiberg:1994aj} on certain four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories, there has been a continuous progress in constructing $\mathcal{N}=2$ theories and understanding their dynamics non-perturbatively.
-Although many impressive statements have already been made during the last few decades, we keep discovering new interesting results.
+Ever since the groundbreaking work of Seiberg and Witten on four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories with gauge group $\mathrm{SU}(2)$ \cite{Seiberg:1994rs,Seiberg:1994aj}, there has been continuous progress in constructing and analyzing $\mathcal{N}=2$ supersymmetric theories.
+Although many impressive statements have already been made over the last few decades, we continue to discover new interesting results.

-It has been a widely appreciated lesson that when we want to analyze a complicated system, it is useful to explore its deformations and study the dependence on the deformation parameters.
+It has long been appreciated that when understanding a complicated system, it is helpful to explore its deformations and study the dependence on the deformation parameters.
 This general lesson has been convincingly demonstrated in \cite{Nekrasov:2002qd}.
-The four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories were studied in the $\Omega$-background $\mathbb{R}_{\varepsilon_{1},\varepsilon_{2}}^{4}$, with two parameters $\varepsilon_{1}$ and $\varepsilon_{2}$.
-The deformed theory breaks the Poincare symmetry of $\mathbb{R}^{4}$ in a rotationally covariant way and still preserves a combination of the deformed supersymmetry.
-Applying the localization technique, the partition function $\mathcal{Z}$ and certain BPS observables have been computed exactly for a large class of four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories \cite{Nekrasov:2002qd,Nekrasov:2012xe}.
-At a generic point in the parameter space, the prepotential $\mathcal{F}_{\mathrm{eff}}$ of the low-energy Wilsonian effective action of the theory on the Coulomb branch can be derived from the partition function $\mathcal{Z}$ in the limit $\varepsilon_{1},\varepsilon_{2}\to0$ \cite{Nekrasov:2003rj,Nekrasov:2012xe},
+The four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories were studied in the $\Omega$-background $\mathbb{R}_{\varepsilon{1},\varepsilon_{2}}^{4}$, with two deformation parameters $\varepsilon_{1}$ and $\varepsilon_{2}$.
+The deformed theory breaks Poincar\'e symmetry in a rotationally covariant way while still preserving a combination of the deformed supersymmetry.
+Applying the localization technique, the supersymmetric partition function $\mathcal{Z}$ and correlation functions of $\mathcal{N}=2$ chiral operators have been computed exactly for a large class of four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories.
+At generic points in the parameter space, the low-energy effective prepotential $\mathcal{F}_{\mathrm{eff}}$ can be extracted from $\mathcal{Z}$ by taking the flat-space limit \cite{Nekrasov:2002qd,Nekrasov:2003rj},

-Further investigation of the $\Omega$-background beyond the limit $\varepsilon_{1},\varepsilon_{2}\to0$ resulted in the proposal of a remarkable relation, the BPS/CFT correspondence, which identifies correlation functions of certain BPS observables with quantities in two-dimensional conformal field theories or deformations thereof.
+Further investigation of the $\Omega$-background with finite $\varepsilon_{1},\varepsilon_{2}$ resulted in the proposal of a remarkable relation, the BPS/CFT correspondence, which identifies correlation functions of $\mathcal{N}=2$ chiral operators with quantities in two-dimensional conformal field theories or deformations thereof.

+After establishing the BPS/CFT correspondence, we expect to gain insights into four-dimensional $\mathcal{N}=2$ supersymmetric gauge theories using the knowledge of two-dimensional theories, and vice versa.
+One particular implementation of the BPS/CFT correspondence is the Alday-Gaiotto-Tachikawa (AGT) correspondence, which was first conjectured as a relationship between a class of superconformal $\mathrm{SU}(2)$ quiver gauge theories and the Liouville conformal field theory \cite{Alday:2009aq}, and was soon extended to a more general relationship between quiver gauge theories with other gauge groups and the Toda conformal field theory \cite{Wyllard:2009hg}.